gromnomnom/docs/README.md

 Go ahead, try it out: customize a phone case in the page where you had dropped in the above code.
 Click `Add to Cart`.
 This is what your customer would do when interacting with the Widget.

 When you clicked `Add to Cart`, a unique token was generated on our end to identify the customized case.
-After you had clicked `Add to Cart`, via the browser's native Window.postMessage() API.
+After you had clicked `Add to Cart`, a message was sent to your page via the browser's native `Window.postMessage()` API.
 See the code block above to know how to extract the token.
+It’s contained in the `event` object passed to your message handler function, via `event.data.gromOrderToken`.

 #### Step 3: Obtain a unique token for the customized mobile phone case